freedomjs/freedom-port-control/README.md

 portControl.addMapping(50000, 50000);
 ```

-This method returns a promise that will resolve to a mapping object of the form,
+This method returns a promise that will resolve to a port mapping object of the form,
 ```
 {
   "internalIp": "192.168.1.50",